sir-temi/pykuda/README.md

 ```bash
 pip install pykuda
 ```
 PyKuda has some dependencies which will be installed (requests and python-decouple). `requests` is used by PyKuda to make http requests to Kuda's endpoints, while the `python-decouple` is responsible for getting the environmental variables which has to be set for the requests to be authenticated; more to be discussed below.

 ### Create Environmental variables

-After installation, the next thing is to create a `.env` file where the environmental variables will be stored.
-Five variables are to be set in the `.env` file, and they are shown in an example below.
+After installing, the next step is to create a .env file to store the environment variables.
+You need to set five variables in the .env file, as demonstrated in the example below.

 ```shell
 KUDA_KEY="Your Kuda Api Key"